SoSeDiK/YAGS/README.md

   </tr>
 </table>

-YEGS was made for personal usage to make the daily Genshin routine less annoying.
+YAGS was made for personal usage to make the daily Genshin routine less annoying.

 This script tries to improve controls, automate repeatable things, and bring some useful shortcuts.